alanochoacs/alanochoacs/README.md

 ### Hello!
 I'm Alan Ochoa
+- 🏙️ From the Chicagoland area
 - 🌱 I’m currently a CS major @ UIC
+- 🔮 Future software developer
-- 💬 Ask me about anything C++
+- 💬 Ask me about anything C++ and gaming
 - 📫 How to reach me: alan.ochoa.cs@gamil.com
-- ⚡ Fun facts: I am passionate about food and gaming